2025/26 Taught Postgraduate Module Catalogue

 Module summary

 For inclusive education to progress, the curriculum needs to be designed to respond to and celebrate learner diversity.
-This module gives you an opportunity to explore the principles, research, policies and practices involved.
-You will consider both how the curriculum is designed and taught and explore the challenges and opportunities of various curriculum areas including language/communication, mathematics, creative subjects and technology.
-The needs of particular groups of learners will be examined across a range of educational contexts.
+This module gives you an opportunity to explore, alongside students from many countries, the principles, research, policies and practices involved.
+You will consider both how the curriculum is designed and taught.
+You will also explore the challenges and opportunities of various curriculum areas including language/communication, mathematics, creative subjects and technology.
+Some of the sessions consider the needs of particular groups of learners.
+It is taught through a combination of lectures, student-led presentations and group work.

 Objectives